paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 #### Convolutional Neural Networks

 Neural Networks have no general architecture build for every use case.
 Instead a wide variety of architectures does exists for different use cases {van Veen 2016 #49}.
-In the healthcare uses cases 5 architectures are very common recurrent neural networks (RNNs), bolzman machines (BM), deep belief networks (DBN), convolutional neural networks  (CNN) and Auto Encoders (AE) {Ravì 2017 #51} <!-- I definitly had a paper at hand showing only AE, CNN, DBN are relevant --> For image analysis purposes the last four can be used ({Hjelm 2016 #52}). <!-- concrete example for algorithms ?? --> However it has been shown that CNN do have advantages over the other networks and should therefore used for general object detection tasks {Zhao 2018 #50}.<!-- example for advantages? --> Therefore the presented networks will solely rely on the convolutional neural network idea. <!-- architecture vs type -->
+In the healthcare uses cases 5 architectures are very common recurrent neural networks (RNNs), bolzman machines (BM), deep belief networks (DBN), convolutional neural networks  (CNN) and Auto Encoders (AE) [@Ravi.2017] <!-- I definitly had a paper at hand showing only AE, CNN, DBN are relevant --> For image analysis purposes the last four can be used [@Hjelm.2016]. <!-- concrete example for algorithms ?? --> However it has been shown that CNN do have advantages over the other networks and should therefore used for general object detection tasks [@Zhao.2018].<!-- example for advantages? --> Therefore the presented networks will solely rely on the convolutional neural network idea. <!-- architecture vs type -->

 Convolutional Neural Networks exists since the 1980s <!--Safari NN and DL--> and have become popular with the introduction of the *LeNet-5*-Architecture<!-- source -->.
 In addition to simple deep neural networks CNN have two new building blocks: *convolutional layers* and *pooling layers*.<!--Safari NN and DL-->